-Outdoor air cleaning and filtration.
+Rather than bringing polluted air into a building, air cleaning and filtration can be used to remove some gases and particles.
 Among the most common pollutant removal mechanisms is filtration, usually incorporated into a mechanical ventilation system.
 This involves circulation of air through a filter where particles are removed primarily because they cannot pass through the openings in the media, usually made from cellulose or man-made mineral fibers.
 Recent advances in filter technology allows for much more effective filtration of smaller particles, those in the inhalable size range, without concomitant pressure drops that formerly required larger fan capacity and more energy consumption.
 In some cases air cleaning is done for gases by use of selective sorbent media.